 So I just, like, the reason that I think this is important to, like, look at some of these defining characteristics of martial law is Alex's brand is Mr. Martial Law.

-And one of the ways that he uses that to prove that this was a false flag, because these other times in the past when there have been drills, there was also a false flag.
+And one of the ways that he like he uses that to prove that this was a false flag, because these other times in the past when there have been drills, that was also a false flag.

 Every major event in the world is orchestrated by the globalists who then take these drills and make them go live in order to cause chaos and push their agenda.